wullm/SimulationAnalysisTutorial/README.md

 # ExGal Summer School Tutorial: Analyzing simulations

-In this tutorial, you will gain some experience with the basic analysis of cosmological N-body simulations.
+In this tutorial, you will gain experience with analyzing cosmological N-body simulations.
 The tutorial consists of three parts, each chapter introducing you to a different set of codes.

 Before getting started, we need to set up an environment and install the necessary packages.